aspineon/Modularization-of-legacy-code/README.md

 3. The implementation of the module determines how the module interface is implemented.

-4. The division of the module into the interface and implementation is very beneficial for both the system user (client) and the implementing person (molue's provider).
+4. The division of the module into the interface and implementation is very beneficial for both the system user (client) and the implementing person (module's provider).

+## What is the legacy code?
+Legacy code means an old code with the following properties:
+    - It is at least 20 years old with the spaghetti code structure.
+    - It has no documentation or documentation is outdated and incomplete.
+    - Employees involved in building this system either no longer work in the company or are involved in other projects.
+    - There is no full information about how the system works and what there were the original assumptions of the system.